 People normally don’t buy expensive jewellery every day, so it’s not difficult not to rush and choose a brand that meets ethical and environmental standards.

 - The materials from which the jewellery is made (precious metals and stones) should be obtained ethically and be Fairtrade or Fairminted certified.

 - Jewellery can also be made from recycled materials, such as older jewellery.
 Precious metals can also be produced from old electronics.

 - Jewellery production itself should be ethical and jewellery should be created in places where human rights are respected and employees are fairly rewarded for their work.

 If new ethical jewellery is unavailable to you for any reason, several other eco-alternatives will allow you to buy a new piece of jewellery.

 First of all, we have the opportunity to buy “second-hand” jewellery, which you can find not only in bazaars but also in various smaller goldsmiths.

-However, jewellery from independent local jewellers is also offered.
-You can buy pieces that are often made by hand and only in a few pieces.
-However, it must be taken into account that the materials used by these jewellers do not come from fair sources in most cases.
+Jewellery from independent local jewellers is also a great option.
+You can buy pieces that are often handmade and in a small amount.
+However, it must be taken consciously that the materials that are used often do not come from fair sources.